Levels of Learning

-Mastery learners should have specific learning procedures to follow.
-Tutors that work with mastery learners should be trained in mastery learning methodologies.
-Mastery learners should be provided with opportunities to participate in group study.
-Alternative learning materials should be available to mastery learners.
-Mastery learners must feel that they are evaluated by their performance.
-Diagnostics for mastery learners must prescribe specific processes for the learner to overcome difficult tasks.
 It helps to use the available time well, adjusting one's pace to very good learning routines.
 They can be taught and learnt.
 Modern schooling uses "hurry up" much of the time instead.
-Those who are quick to learn, are favoured by modern schooling.
+Those that are quick to learn, are favoured by modern schooling.
 Those who need or prefer more time on the data to be learnt, are not.
-The fact is that very much education leaves inadequate time for overlearning, memorizations, repetitions, and all the other levels of learning than merely "being informed".
+The fact is that very much education leaves inadequate time for overlearning, memorisations, repetitions, and all the other levels of learning than merely "being informed".
 Lack of depth could be a result of modern schooling, where few have the capacity to ponder and consider their appointed lessons deep enough and long enough to make key elements enter the Long Term Memory, LTM.
 This process is not so quick in any case.
-Good work in the field of learning well, can take hours, days, and weeks of carefully schemed repetitions, it is shown.
+Good work in the field of learning well, can take hours, days, and weeks of carefully schemed repetitions, it has been shown.

 Another grave defect of shallow, quick learning is here: Only a few months after an exam, most of the content is forgotten.
-What remains cannot be relied on unaided, and most may not be recalled or retrieved if unaided either.
-This is all too common, and speaks of failure-yielding methods that are put into common practice, and quite a waste of time, effort, and money too.
-Few are willing to diverge from the common failure-giving ways in education.
+What remains cannot be relied on unaided, and most may not be recalled or retrieved if unaided, either.
+This is all too common, and suggests how failure-yielding methods have been put into common practice.
+It also suggests waste of time, effort, and money too.
+Few seem to be willing to diverge from the common failure-giving ways in education.
 Interesting, isn't it?

 Research has shown that mastery learning can improve instructional effectiveness.
 Still, people do differ in ability, and not all differences can be made up for by key elements of mastery learning - maybe only 95% of them.
 The question that often arises is where to take the time from, the time needed for proper mastery learning programs.
 They tend to require much time and effort that many, many teachers and schools are neither prepared nor willing to expend in the long run.